The entire book appears at this link with chapters added after appearing online:

 Suddenly, Tyger broaches a bright idea

-that breaks through clouds.
+breaking through angry clouds.

 “Look man, I’m going to have to call a tow truck.